maxcom/lor-jamwiki/README.txt

 * jamwiki/lib

-This directory contains all the libraries needed for the BUILD PROCESS ONLY.
-The libraries in this directory are NOT packaged into the final WAR file.
-This allows us to focus on building JAMWiki for a certain Java release.
+This directory contains all the libraries needed for JAMWiki.

 * jamwiki/src/java